pavankalyan2809/INTELLICLICK-assignment/README.md

    - In your project directory, create a new file named `README.md`.

 2. **Add content**:
-   - Copy and paste the above content into your `README.md` file.
+   - create folders public and src
+   - navigate through the folders

 3. **Commit changes**: